elliottslaughter/integrity-checker/README.md

 ## TODO

-  * Consider whether compression of the database should be included
-  * Traverse files in parallel when building the initial database
   * Measure performance and see if any of the major components (e.g. the checksums) are CPU-bound and can be made to run any faster
   * Check the results on real-world backups and see if anything can be done